RAS-University/robotic-courses/docs/chap12_hri/interfaces-for-LfD.md

 > - **Observational learning:** Robot learns from observation of the demonstration (not necessarily through vision systems like cameras but also through motion capture systems).
 Each of these methods has its own advantages and disadvantages.
 We will go through each of them in more details.

-#### 2.1.1 Tele-operation:**
+#### 2.1.1 **Tele-operation:**
 In teleoperation, users control robots remotely through a designated interface.
-The quality of both learning and task performance depends heavily on two factors: the _user-friendliness of the design_ of the interface and the _operator’s expertise_.
+The quality of both learning and task performance depends heavily on two factors: the <ins>_user-friendliness of the design_</ins> of the interface and the <ins>_operator’s expertise_</ins>.
 Effective teleoperation requires that the human operator not only be skilled but also have a solid understanding of the device they are using.
 As such, the interface should be user friendly, while being effective, two goals that can be conflicting.

 As a result, current research has split into two main directions.
 The first focuses on developing simple interfaces that require little to no pretraining; however, these interfaces restrict the range and complexity of behaviors that can be taught to the robot.
 The second trend explores more sophisticated interfaces that offer greater expressive power.
 Although these interfaces demand more training time for the human operator, they enable the robot to learn significantly more complex tasks.